 A user-pasted image is uploaded to the GPU as a WebGL texture.
 At each pixel, $\boldsymbol{\beta}$ is converted to UV coordinates centred on $(c_x, c_y)$ spanning $\pm\tfrac{\text{fov}}{2}$ arcsec, and the texture is sampled with bilinear interpolation.

 Contributions from all source objects across all planes are summed per pixel to give a linear intensity $I \in [0,\infty)$.
 Hidden objects contribute nothing to the sum, nor to deflection or critical curve computation.
-The sum is clamped to $[0,1]$ and passed through a tone-mapping curve before display.
+The sum is clamped to $[0,1]$ and passed through a nonlinear stretch before display.

-The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so a nonlinear stretch is applied.
-Four options are available:
+The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so the stretch is essential.
+In surface-brightness mode the Color Map section of the Settings tab is titled Brightness stretch and exposes the same machinery used for the quantity maps (§4), applied independently to each RGB channel:

 Critical curves are contours in the image plane where $\det(\partial\boldsymbol{\beta}/\partial\boldsymbol{\theta}) = 0$.
 Sources near a critical curve are highly magnified and stretched into arcs.
 Their pre-images in the source plane are the caustics; crossing a caustic changes the image count by two.